shoomilas/joinemio/readme.md

 # JoinEm.io

 ## Description:

-App allowing users to spend leisure time offline playing a popular two-player game focused around setting up four chips in a neat row.
+ML-based implementation of a popular board game that revolves around connecting player's chips in a neat row of four.
 Features:

 - Minimalist interface for distraction-free gameplay
 - Two-player mode